Virtual watch parties

 Everyone joins from the comfort of their own space.
 No need to spend time finding and booking a large meeting room.
 No need to spend time fighting with AV equipment in the room that may or may not be working properly.

-Virtual watching might be more inclusive
+Virtual watching can be more inclusive

 Depending on the make-up of your team, hosting a virtual watch party might mean that more of your team members can participate, more fully.
 The watch-from-your-own desk format means that team members who are not geographically located near the rest of the group, or those who may want to use assistive technologies to help them understand and process the video, have an equal opportunity to participate.